Skip to content

 Yes, Rails does support Progressive Web Apps

 My talk from RailsConf 2019 is online!
 Please enjoy!
-The HNPWA is available at https://hnpwa.onrails.blog The slides are available at https://speakerdeck.com/johnbeatty/yes-rails-does-support-pwas The Github repositories are here: https://github.com/johnbeatty/worlds-fastest-pwa https://github.com/johnbeatty/hnpwa-app Links from the talk are: Hacker News Progressive Web App: https://hnpwa.com MicroSoft’s PWA Builder: https://www.pwabuilder.com Mozilla’s PWA recipes: https://serviceworke.rs https://johnbeatty.github.io/worlds-fastest-pwa/ https://github.com/tastejs/hacker-news-pwas https://github.com/HackerNews/API Comments or Questions?
-Let me Continue reading “Yes, Rails does support Progressive Web Apps”
+The HNPWA is available at https://hnpwa.onrails.blog The slides are available at https://speakerdeck.com/johnbeatty/yes-rails-does-support-pwas The Github repositories are here: Links from the talk are: Comments or Questions?
+Let me know how your experience went below.
+Want To Learn More?
+Try out some more of my Stimulus.js Tutorials.

 HNPWA With Rails + Stimulus.js